MicrosoftDocs/azure-stack-docs/azure-stack/hci/manage/configure-proxy-settings-23h2.md

 You must consider the following when configuring the `WinInet` proxy bypass list:

-- Parameters must be separated with comma “,” or semicolon “;”.
+- Parameters must be separated with comma `,` or semicolon `;`.
-- CIDR notation to bypass subnets is not supported.
+- CIDR notation to bypass subnets isn't supported.
 - Asterisk can be used as wildcards to bypass subnets or domain names.
-For example, 192.168.1.* for subnets or *.contoso.com for domain names.
+For example, `192.168.1.*` for subnets or `*.contoso.com` for domain names.
-- Proxy name must be specified with http:// and the port.
-For example, http://192.168.1.250:8080
+- Proxy name must be specified with `http://` and the port.
+For example, `http://192.168.1.250:8080`.
-- We recommend using the same bypass string when configuring WinInet and WinHttp
+- We recommend using the same bypass string when configuring `WinInet` and `WinHttp`.
-- The use of “<local>” strings is not supported in the proxy bypass list.
+- The use of `<local>` strings isn't supported in the proxy bypass list.

 ### View and remove WinInet proxy configuration